Nursing & Infant Mental Health (D.N.P. or Ph.D. Dual-Title)

 |PSY 7425||Psychology of Infant Behavior and Development||3|

 |PSY 7430||Developmental Assessment of Infants and Toddlers||3|

-D.N.P. students must also complete a qualifying examination and a Clinical Inquiry Project related to infant mental health.
+D.N.P. students must also complete a preliminary examination and a DNP Project related to infant mental health.

 Ph.D. students must also complete a qualifying examination and a Doctoral Dissertation related to infant mental health.